LocalGovIMS/localgov-ims/docs/prerequisites.md

 Before you can begin to develop the IMS it is recommended that the following are in place:

 1. You have somewhere to create a SQL database
-2. You have added the LocalGov IMS package feed as a package source
+2. You have added the LocalGov IMS package feed as a package source (see below for instructions on how to do this)

 # Accessing a SQL Instance